atxsinn3r/atxsinn3r.github.io/modules.md

 ## Modules

 Most of my modules started off as N-days, and went to the Metasploit repository.
-I've written a lot of modules, from exploits, post, evasion, tools, etc, so it'd take a long time to compile all into a list.
+I've written a lot of modules, from exploits, post, evasion, tools, etc, so it'd take a long time to compile all that into a list.
 Here are the ones with arbitrary code execution, the rest could be found [here](https://github.com/rapid7/metasploit-framework/search?p=4&q=author+sinn3r&unscoped_q=author+sinn3r).

 I'd also like to thank those who have worked with me to write these modules together.
 All wonderful memories.